BinaryThumb/ios-style/README.md

-Spotify Objective-C Coding Style
+Binary Thumb Objective-C Coding Style
 ================================

+Version: 0.0.1

-Version: 0.9.0
+Forked From Spotify Objective-C Coding Style Version: 0.9.0

 Our general coding conventions at Spotify are documented on an internal wiki, but specifics for Objective C and Objective C++ code in the iOS client are documented here.